drupalprojects/api/README.txt

 searches of API documentation under the "Content" search tab (along with other node content on your site).

 Configuring Solr Search

 This is a little more involved.
-Assuming you already have the Apache Solr module configured and working, here are the steps:
+Assuming you already have the Apache Solr module configured and working, and optionally the Facet API module, here are the steps:

-- Install/enable the included "API Search Integration" module.
+1. Install/enable the included "API Search Integration" module.

-- On your Solr configuration page (admin/config/search/apachesolr), at the bottom under Configuration, check "API reference entries" under Node, to make Solr index API reference information.
+2. On your Solr configuration page (admin/config/search/apachesolr), at the bottom under Configuration, check "API reference entries" under Node, to make Solr index API reference information.

+3. Visit the API configuration page, and choose which Core Compatibilities to index (on admin/config/development/api/search).

-- Run cron until the index is complete.
+4. Run cron until the index is complete.

-- If you want to do faceted search, on admin/config/search/apachesolr/settings/solr/facets set up the Branch, Project, and Object Type facets.
+5. If you want to do faceted search, on admin/config/search/apachesolr/settings/solr/facets set up the Branch, Project, Core Compatibility, and Object Type facets (or some subset).
+If your search is mixing API items with other nodes on the site, you may also want the "Content type" facet enabled.
+API nodes will show up as content type "API Documentation".

-- On the Blocks page, turn on blocks for your search box and facets.
-If you also have the API module's "Search" block enabled, you may want to change the block titles to distinguish between full-text full-site search and the search for exact object names in the API module.
+6. On the Blocks page, turn on blocks for your search box and facets.
+If you also have the API module's "Search" block enabled, you may want to change the Search block title to distinguish between full-text full-site search and the search for exact object names in the API module.

+7. You will probably also want to do the following, on admin/config/search/settings :
+- Make Apache Solr search the only search module
+- Make Apache Solr search the default search module

+8. You may need to set up permission "Use search" for appropriate roles.